MicrosoftDocs/minecraft-creator/creator/TestDocs/GettingStarted.md

 >[!div class="checklist"]
 > - How Minecraft's file structure is laid out.
-> - What software is use for editing JSON files.
+> - What software is used for editing JSON files.
 > - What are some of the plugins available to help with Add-on development.

 ## com.mojang